Dooskington/GameLad/README.md

 ### Compiling

-To compile on Windows, use the Visual Studio 2013 project.
+To compile on Windows, use the Visual Studio 2015 project.

 To compile on Mac OSX, use make.

+To compile on Linux, use make.
+Note: You may need to pull down SDL2 manually using apt get or pacman.

 ### Dependencies